HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 * The EHR system that sends requests to the service MAY provide access to the service to relevant patient data in the EHR via a FHIR server.
 EHR systems that do not provide access to addition patient data will potentially receive more limited CDS because the service will only work with data in the `context` and `prefetch` fields of CDS Hooks requests.

+* Implementers will typically also need access to a FHIR server and related testing or authoring tools appropriate to their local environment and deployment approach.

 #### CDS Function
 {:.no_toc}